Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-where $n^0_{f,k/d}$, $n^{P,0}_{f,k/d}$ are as in $(3.2)$.} \ms\nin {\it Proof.} The Thom-Sebastiani type theorem holds for $\Sp^0(f)$, $\Sp^0_P(f)$ under the assumption of Proposition~(2.2), see (4.9) below.
+\nin where $n^0_{f,k/d}$, ${}^P\!n^0_{f,k/d}$ are as in $(3.2)$.} \msn {\it Proof.} The Thom-Sebastiani type theorem holds for $\Sp^0(f)$, $\Sp^0_P(f)$ under the assumption of Proposition~P2.2{2.2}, see 4.9{4.9} below.
 So the assertion is reduced to the case $f=f_1$ with $n=2$.
-The assertion for $\Sp^0_P(f)$ then follows from Proposition~(3.4) and Lemma~(2.3), where we may assume $r\ges 2$ since $\mu'_k=0$ otherwise.
-By using Lemma~(2.3) and Proposition~(3.3) (more precisely, (3.3.2) for $q=0$ and (3.3.1) for $q=1$), the assertion for $\Sp^0(f)$ is reduced to the following trivial inequalities
+The assertion for $\Sp^0_P(f)$ then follows from Proposition~P3.4{3.4} and Lemma~L2.3{2.3}, where we may assume $r\ges 2$ since $\mu'_k=0$ otherwise.
+By using Lemma~L2.3{2.3} and Proposition~P3.3{3.3} (more precisely, (3.3.2{3.3.2}) for $q=0$ and (3.3.1{3.3.1}) for $q=1$), the assertion for $\Sp^0(f)$ is reduced to the following trivial inequalities

-where $\ell=d-k$.
-(Note that $k$ in Lemma~(2.3) is $k+d$ in the case $q=1$.)
-This finishes the proof of Proposition~(3.5). \ms\nin {\bf Remarks~3.6.} (i) If $f$ has an isolated singularity, the equality holds in (3.5.1), and $S(\mu')$ (with $t$ replaced by $t^{1/d}$) coincides with the spectrum $\Sp(f)$, see \cite{St1} and also \cite{Gri}, \cite{SkSt}, \cite{Va}, etc. It would be interesting if (3.5.1) holds in a more general case. \ms (ii) Let $f$ be as in (3.1).
+\nin where $\ell=d-k$.
+(Note that $k$ in Lemma~L2.3{2.3} is $k+d$ in the case $q=1$.)
+This finishes the proof of Proposition~P3.5{3.5}. \htt{R3.6}{}\msn {\bf Remarks~3.6.} (i) If $f$ has an isolated singularity, the equality holds in (3.5.1{3.5.1}), and $S(\mu')$ (with $t$ replaced by $t^{1/d}$) coincides with the spectrum $\Sp(f)$, see \cite{St1} and also \cite{Gri}, \cite{ScSt}, \cite{Va}, etc. It would be interesting if (3.5.1{3.5.1}) holds in a more general case. \ms (ii) Let $f$ be as in 3.1{3.1}.
 Assume $Z\subset\PP^{n-1}$ has only isolated singularities.
-Let $\alpha'_f$ be the minimal of the exponents of the spectrum for all the singularities of $Z$ (see also Corollary~(5.5) below).
+Let $\alpha'_f$ be the minimal of the exponents of the spectrum for all the singularities of $Z$ (see also Corollary~C5.5{5.5} below).
 Then the multiplicity $n_{f,\alpha}$ of the spectrum $\Sp(f)$ for $\alpha=p/d<\min(\alpha'_f,1)$ can be given by